 The USB specifications allow running multiple devices off a single USB plug.
 USB C is no different and has a splitter available to make this happen.

-It is possible for a USB socket to connect to more than a single device at any one time—no need to unplug one device to attach another then.
-You need a USB splitter type of device to share the USB port.
+A USB socket can connect to more than a single device at any one time—there is no need to unplug one device to attach another.
+You need a USB splitter to share the USB port.

-USB C is the latest version of the USB specifications that started with the first iteration of USB back in 1996.
-USB-C has its hardware interface (the USB-C plug and socket) that shows its incompatibility differences with earlier USB plugs and sockets.
+USB C is the latest version of the USB specifications, which started with the first iteration back in 1996.
+USB-C has a hardware interface (the USB-C plug and socket) that shows its incompatibility with earlier USB plugs and sockets.

-USB 3.2 is the data-doubled version of the previous USB 3.1 specification.
-This new specification also brought the USB-C socket and plug, which has become so important to us today.
+USB 3.2 is the doubled-data version of the previous USB 3.1 specification.
+This new specification also introduced the USB-C socket and plug, which have become so important today.

 USB-C and USB 3.2

-USB-C goes perfectly with USB3.2 to give a compact universal USB plug/socket with a high-speed data transfer that could only have been dreamed about in 1996.
+USB-C pairs perfectly with USB3.2 to create a compact universal USB plug/socket with a high-speed data transfer that could only have been imagined in 1996.

 Expanding the USB-C

 The USB-C splitter is called a HUB.
 It’s a device with a USB-C plug on a lead that runs to a row of USB-C sockets.
 All of these sockets are connected to the USB-C plug.
 This makes it a USB-C splitter, but the correct terminology is a USB HUB.

-USB Hubs are a way to expand the number of available USB sockets on a device.
+USB hubs expand the number of available USB sockets on a device.
 In the early days of the USB specification, only one or possibly two USB sockets would be available.
-This lowered manufacturing costs and enabled adding more USB ports using a Hub.
-USB-C is no exception to the hub problem; excellent quality USB-C hubs are available here.
+This lowered manufacturing costs and enabled the addition of more USB ports using a hub.
+USB-C is no exception to the hub problem; excellent-quality USB-C hubs are available here.

 Headphones and Power

 What if you need to charge the phone and listen to the USB-C headphones simultaneously?
 Do you need to buy a hub?

 Splitters Vs Hubs